Mex-JR/WP-RevealSlider/readme.txt

 == Installation ==

-1. Upload the `reveal-slider` folder to the `/wp-content/plugins/` directory
+1. Upload the `flowfunnel-reveal-slider` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Reveal Sliders** in your admin menu to create your first slider
 4. Use the generated shortcode to embed sliders on your pages/posts